Horror game: Jump scare horror

-Some other examples of jump scare horror games include Dino Crisis, Outlast, and Resident Evil.
+Some other examples of jump scare horror games include Dino Crisis, Outlast and Poppy Playtime.

 Reverse horror

 Reverse horror games involve the player scaring others, rather than the player being scared.
 Compared to a horror game, the player is instead what would be considered the antagonist.
 Reverse horror games generally involve assuming the role of a monster or villain.
 In comparison to the victim, the main character has some sort of advantage over the others, such as enhanced vision, greater strength, or supernatural abilities.
 Reverse horror games may also derive from an original horror game, developed as a sequel or prequel to the original, intended to display the perspective of the titular antagonist.
 Examples of reverse horror games include Carrion and the asymmetric multiplayer modes in Dead by Daylight and Friday the 13th: The Game, in which one player controls the monster or the killer that is chasing the other players.